dgerosa/filltex/README.md

 `filltex` uses [TexCount](http://app.uio.no/ifi/texcount), which is included in most Tex distribution.
 In case it's not in yours, [here](http://app.uio.no/ifi/texcount/faq.html#setup) you can find installation instruction.

+## References to filltex

+  - `filltex` is included in the [suggested tools](https://inspirehep.net/info/hep/tools/index) from the INSPIRE team.
+  - `filltex` is included the [official v3.80 release](http://pages.uoregon.edu/koch/texshop/changes_3.html) of Texshop.

 ## Credits